Accenture/mercury-composable/guides/CHAPTER-4.md

 | b64                   | Base64 text to byte-array    | model.someKey:b64                     |

 For boolean with value matching, the value can be null.
-This allows your app to test if the key-value in the left-hand-side if a null value.
+This allows your app to test if the key-value in the left-hand-side is a null value.

 For Base64 type matching, if the key-value is a text string, the system will assume it is a Base64 text string and convert it to a byte-array.
 If the key-value is a byte-array, the system